Evaluating the Quality of Open Access Journals

 We created a printable checklist to help you evaluate a journal.

-If you’re not sure where to find an open access journal, the Directory of Open Access Journals (DOAJ) is a great place to start.
+If you’re not sure how to find an open access journal, the DOAJ is a great place to start.
 The DOAJ includes only open access journals which follow the Principles of Transparency and Best Practice in Scholarly Publishing.
-There are currently over 9,000 journals in DOAJ.

 Is there someone at Emory who can help me?